sdsc/sdsc-summer-institute-2023/4.1b_advanced_git_github/README.md

 [train108@login01 ~]$
 ```

 ... and use today as part of the exercise.
-With the `gh` module loaded, go ahead and run the following command to being the authentication process with GitHub.
+With the `gh` module loaded, go ahead and run the following command to begin the authentication process with GitHub.

 ```
 [xdtr108@login01 ~]$ gh auth login